gwenoleauvray/ipobfs/readme.eng.txt

-ipobfs by default does not recalculate the checksums of transport headers, so if it is used at the receiving end, then data-xor-offset must not cover checksum field, otherwise the packet will be discarded by the system after deobfuscation As an alternative use --csum=fix option. ipobfs_mod disables checking of checksums, so there is no such problem when using it. default behavior is similar to --csum=fix
+ipobfs by default does not recalculate the checksums of transport headers, so if it is used at the receiving end, then data-xor-offset must not cover checksum field, otherwise the packet will be discarded by the system after deobfuscation As an alternative use --csum=fix option. ipobfs_mod disables checksums verification, so there is no such problem when using it. default behavior is similar to --csum=fix

 Many routers perform mss fix (-j TCPMSS --clamp-mss-to-pmtu or -j TCPMSS --set-mss). mss is in the tcp header options.
 Windows and linux send mss as the first option.
 The option itself takes 4 bytes.